haziyevv/mynotes/python_bes_practices.md

 # Python BASICS

 - Is a dynamically typed laguage.
-Object's suitability for a context is determined on runtime
+Object's suitability for a context is determined on runtime.

+- Also strongly type language, there is no implicit conversion.
+Meaning you can not add string and int it will give **TYPE ERROR**

+- <u>**<mark>DO NOT USE MUTABLE OBJECTS SUCH AS LISTS AS DEFAULT ARGUMENTS TO A METHOD</mark>**</u>

 - Is an interpreted language. --> But compiled to bytecode before it is executed